Computing Spectra -- On the Solvability Complexity Index Hierarchy and Towers of Algorithms: Proofs of Theorem and Theorem

 \end{lemma}

-\begin{proof} Observe first that (\ref{etaisyys}) is just a reformulation of a general property of resolvents.
-Next, notice that $\|R_n(z)\|=\|R(A_n,z)\|$ and that the norms of resolvents are subharmonic away from spectrum and therefore $\gamma$ and $\gamma_n$ cannot have proper local minima, except when they vanish.
+\begin{proof} Note that $\gamma(z) \le {\rm dist}(z,{\rm sp}(A))$ follows from a reformulation of a general property of resolvents.
+Next, notice that $\|R_n(z)\|=\|R(A_n,z)\|$ and that the norms of resolvents are subharmonic away from spectra and therefore $\gamma$ and $\gamma_n$ cannot have proper local minima, except when they vanish.
 Furthermore, they cannot be constant in an open set by Lemma \ref{eivakio}.